LEARN ABOUT REQUIREMENTS FOR MEDICARE

 In addition to meeting Medicare eligibility for enrollment, applicants should determine if they qualify for premium-free coverage.
 Knowing who is eligible for Medicare for free is beneficial for those on a fixed income and in need of medical coverage.
-Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA of Railroad Retirement Board.
+Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA or Railroad Retirement Board.
 Former Medicare-covered government employees and their spouses may also be eligible for premium-free coverage.
-However, most petitioners are eligible for Medicare Part A premium-free because they or their spouse have earned enough work credits from paying Medicare taxes while employed.
+However, most petitioners who are eligible for Medicare Part A premium-free coverage are eligible because they or their spouse have earned enough work credits from paying Medicare taxes while employed.

 HOW INCOME AFFECTS YOUR ABILITY TO QUALIFY FOR MEDICARE